John Severson: Background

-When Richard Nixon moved in 1969, nextdoor to his home near San Clemente's Cotton's Point, Marines prohibited surfing at Cotton's Point and Trestles, two noted surf spots.
-Severson contracted with Life magazine to take telephoto images of Nixon and his family on the beach, and Nixon had a six-foot privacy wall built around his property.
+In 1969 when Richard Nixon moved next door to his home near San Clemente's Cotton's Point, Marines prohibited surfing at Cotton's Point and Trestles, two noted surf spots.
+Severson contracted with Life magazine to take telephoto images of Nixon and his family on the beach, so Nixon had a six-foot privacy wall built around his property.

 In the early 1970s, Severson sold Surfer and moved with his family to Maui.
 In Hawaii, he surfed, painted, and designed an extensive line of Hawaiian surf shirts for the Kahala brand.
 Severson windsurfed — ultimately launching, publishing and editing Wind Surf magazine, contributing art and photos.
 For a year, he regularly traveled the Pacific with his family, living for months in Tahiti in a treehouse.

-Severson authored books including Surfer Cartoons: the best of SURFER cartoons plus great new cartoons, John Severson Publications, 1963; Modern Surfing Around The World, Doubleday, 1964; Great Surfing, Doubleday (publisher), 1967; Surfing Modern Arts, Surf Art Festival Editions, 2007; Surf Fever: Surfer Photography, Journal Concepts, 2004; and Surf, Damiani Publishing/Puka Puka Gallery, 2014.
+Severson authored books including Surfer Cartoons: the best of SURFER cartoons plus great new cartoons, John Severson Publications, 1963; Modern Surfing Around The World, Doubleday, 1964; Great Surfing, Doubleday, 1967; Surfing Modern Arts, Surf Art Festival Editions, 2007; Surf Fever: Surfer Photography, Journal Concepts, 2004; and Surf, Damiani Publishing/Puka Puka Gallery, 2014.

 Describing the act of surfing to the culture magazine, 032c, Severson said:

 It's like a beautiful sensation of dance with the added dimension of being in nature.
 There's this whole force of moving water, and as you ride, you harness this water.
 Then, as your abilities increase, you can go farther and deeper into the wave, and into more radical positions – like off the top, off the bottom – and there are these weightless sensations.
 It's another dimension.

 In 2017, he contracted a virulent form of leukemia and died at his home near Lahaina, on Honokeana Cove, in Maui, Hawaii on May 26, 2017, survived by his wife Louise Stier Severson (born 1940); daughters Anna Severson (born 1965) and Jenna Severson de Rosnay (born 1963); and brother Joel 'Joe' Lee Severson (born 1944).
-He was pre-deceased by his father John 'Hugh' Hughett Severson (1905-1994); his mother Dorothy May Severson (1906-1983, née Flachman); two of his three brothers James Russell Severson (1936-2009) and Jerry Frank Severson (1935-2009); and sister Jane Gertrude Severson Wing (1931-1993).
+He was pre-deceased by his father John 'Hugh' Hughett Severson (1905–1994); his mother Dorothy May Severson (1906–1983, née Flachman); two of his three brothers James Russell Severson (1936–2009) and Jerry Frank Severson (1935–2009); and sister Jane Gertrude Severson Wing (1931–1993).